cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-1.rst

 **Important:** *To set a motor controller to a certain ID, click (short press) press to put the motor controller into id-setting mode, then click N more times in quick succession, where N is the desired ID.
 Eg, for a desired ID of 3, press 3 more times after the first click.*

 Step 5.
-Run the starter code
+Examine and run the starter code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **WARNING** To stop code, press ``s`` inside the terminal instead of ^C. Using ^C will lead to undefined behavior when you upload new code, or run the code again.